JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-kubernetes.md

 <td>

-Assign launched instances to a specific [agent pool](agent-pool.md).
+Assign the launched instances to a specific [agent pool](agent-pool.md).

 </td>